 (...)
-Most (variable tranche performance indicators) were focused on short-term actions rather than longer-term results, including progress towards the sustainable development goals.
-Only 13 % of the 248 indicators we reviewed measured outcomes or impacts in the supported sectors (...).
-The use of outcome indicators would enable the Commission to better measure longer-term results in the supported sectors, including progress towards achieving the SDGs.
+Most (variable tranche performance indicators) were focused on short-term actions rather than longer-term results, (...)
+Only 13 % of the 248 indicators reviewed measured outcomes or impacts in the supported sectors (...) which would enable the Commission to better measure longer-term results (..)